Out of Paradise (film): Filming

 After the first journey to Mongolia to find a location and the cast a teaser was produced.
 A second trip to Mongolia was necessary and the teaser was finished in 2015.
 The same year a major production company agreed to support the film, along with other donors.
 Chogsom and his crew returned to Mongolia in 2016 to shoot the remaining scenes. the film was released in 2018.

 Reception

 Although the film was not popular in Switzerland, it was the most successful Swiss production in 2018.
 No other Swiss film won a comparable prize within the competition of an international festival that year.
-The last Swiss film awarded by the jury was A Class Festival dates back to 1995.
+The last Swiss film awarded "Best Film" by the jury of a A Class Festival dates back to 1995.
 The jury of the 21st Shanghai Film Festival called the film "plain but not simple, honest and poetic."
 Unfortunately, Out of Paradise has not been shown in Mongolian cinemas or festivals yet, but the film has had screenings in Asia, Europe and in the US and has had good coverage within major Swiss newspapers.